 Please note that all applicants must agree to share information about their course with their students, as well as through their teaching networks and via their professional websites/social media accounts (if applicable)

-Course dates are flexible and courses are either 2 or 3 weeks long.
+Course dates are flexible and courses are usually 2 or 3 weeks long.
 The guidelines below are based on a North American student audience and their timelines for attending courses during breaks at their universities.

 - Winter courses: